 On the trail, "wait" should work at twenty feet.
 You scout ahead.
 Your dog waits behind.
 You see it's clear and release them.
 This takes distance training and trust that you will always come back for them.

-Trail junctions where you need to check the map.
-Creek crossings where you want to test depth first.
-Narrow passages where you need to yield to other hikers.
-Anywhere you need your dog to pause while you assess.
+Use "wait" at trail junctions where you need to check the map, creek crossings where you want to test depth first, and narrow passages where you need to yield to other hikers.
+Anywhere you need your dog to pause while you assess the situation ahead.

 4. Down-stay at a distance